Insurances and health

 Be aware that some EU countries set a limit for the length of time you can be insured abroad with an EU Health Insurance card.
 If you are not covered for the duration of your stay, you should take out the ICS Complete+ student insurance package from AON, as described below.
 Also note that European health insurance schemes may not always live up to expectations, so it is generally recommended that you top up your coverage by taking out a student insurance policy.

 Holders of EU health insurance cards can contact the Zilveren Kruis insurance company for assistance in requesting reimbursements.
 Visit their website for students and click on ‘EU, EEA-countries and Switzerland’, see below.

 Non-EU students, and EU students requiring additional coverage, can apply for a student insurance policy from a Dutch insurance company.
 Various levels of coverage in different price ranges are available.
 An added advantage is that some student insurance packages also cover personal liability, household contents, theft, repatriation and legal advice.
 Always make sure that your policy covers pre-existing conditions.
 One option that meets this requirement is the Student Insurance from AON.

 Many home-country insurance policies do not offer sufficient coverage for medical costs incurred during a period of study abroad.
 Therefore we strongly advise you to take out a student insurance policy instead, as mentioned above.

 If you do take out a policy in your home country, make sure it is adequate and covers any pre-existing conditions.
-In case of doubt, send a scanned copy of your policy to the Admissions Office.
 Remember to bring your policy along with you to the Netherlands.